 In KULT, this can happen to you if your mental balance falls low enough.
 Your new look will tend to reflect your soul.

 The nastier Exsurgent virus strains in Eclipse Phase deliver this to their victims.
 It is strongly recommended that you don't end up with said strains.
 We mean seriously, bullet-through-the-stack recommended.

 Dragons in Iron Kingdoms can warp, if not kill, their surrounding with their blight, but the most visible warping occurs within the ranks of Everblight.
 Mutations among his warriors include scales and pointy spikes protruding from their skin, change of human-like legs into wolf-like, up to growth of wings.

 FATAL is a tabletop game with too many issues to possibly list, but body horror is right up there.
-One egregious example is a miscast spell can leave a spellcaster afflicted with a massive, grotesquely swollen nutsack for a random number of days.
+One egregious example is that a miscast spell can leave a spellcaster afflicted with a massive, grotesquely swollen nutsack for a random number of days.
 This game is infinitely worse for women and female characters, too.